radius-project/radius/docs/contributing/contributing-code/contributing-code-azure/logging.md

 logger := ucplog.GetLogger(ctx)
 ```

 * Whenever there is more new relevant information that becomes available in a method, add new information fields to the logs.
 Radius uses a structured format for logging.
-Add a new constant field under the radlogger package and add it to the logging context.
+Add a new constant field under the ucplogger package and add it to the logging context.

 ```go
 const (